-The problem with this election is that most people – I think most people – make a reasonably informed vote when voting for president, Congress, state legislatures and other elected offices in this Country.
-But I don’t think the majority of people, even Anne Arundel County lawyers, are in a position to make an informed call on judges.
+The problem with this election is that most people – I think most people – make a reasonably informed vote when voting for president, Congress, state legislatures and other elected offices.
+But I don’t think most people, even Anne Arundel County lawyers, are able to make an informed call on judges.
 Our law firm tries a lot of personal injury cases and we have not tried a case in front of either Judge Kiessling or Judge Jarashow.
-So there are probably 11 lawyers in Maryland who are in a position to have been in front of these judges and know Ms. Asti well enough to thin slice who would be the best judge.
+So there are probably 11 lawyers in Maryland who are able to have been in front of these judges and know Ms. Asti well enough to thin slice who would be the best judge.
 And I wouldn’t even defer to those 11 people.

-It is not that I do not think Ms. Asti would not make a good judge.
+Not that I do not think Ms. Asti would not make an excellent judge.
 I also do not oppose her right to run.
-She is availing herself to the political process that is currently in place (even if I disagree with the premise of electing judges).
-But she has not suggested a reason why these well thought of judges should be removed from the bench and I think that is because there isn’t one.
+She is availing herself to the political process is currently in place (even if I disagree with the premise of electing judges).
+But she has not suggested a reason these well thought of judges should be removed from the bench and I think that is because there isn’t one.

-Accordingly, my law firm made a donation yesterday to the campaign of the sitting judges Laura Kiessling and Ronald Jarashow.
-More importantly, they have earned the highly sought after, much anticipated and ballyhooed Maryland Injury Lawyer Blog endorsement.
+My law firm made a donation yesterday to the campaign of the sitting judges Laura Kiessling and Ronald Jarashow.
+They have earned the highly sought after, much anticipated, and ballyhooed Maryland Injury Lawyer Blog endorsement.

 - Ah, Good Morning Judge Asti (post election update)

 - Post from 2006 on why I disagree with judicial elections in Maryland

 - Washington Post editorial from February on why contested elections in Maryland are a terrible idea